 Gently add the doughnuts, a few at a time to not overcrowd the pan, and cook until golden, about 1 minute per side.
 Remove to a towel-lined plate and repeat with remaining doughnuts.
 Allow to cool on a wire rack to room temperature before coating in glaze.

-To make the caramel glaze: Roughly chop the butter and place in a medium saucepan with the brown sugar, cream, and salt.
+Roughly chop the butter and place in a medium saucepan with the brown sugar, cream, and salt.
 Bring to a boil over medium heat while stirring and continue to boil for one minute, then remove from heat.

 Allow to cool for two minutes, then slowly whisk in the powdered sugar until smooth and thick enough to cover the tops of the doughnuts.
 If too thick, add a little more cream.

-To make the chocolate glaze: In a small bowl, whisk together the powdered sugar and cocoa powder.
+In a small bowl, whisk together the powdered sugar and cocoa powder.
 Stir in milk and vanilla extract until smooth.
 If too thick, add a little more milk.
 If too loose, add a little more powdered sugar.

 To serve: Immediately dip the tops of the doughnuts in the desired glaze and top with a light sprinkling of Old Bay Seasoning.
 Allow to set briefly before serving.